Frequently Asked Questions

 What kind of computer is recommended for incoming freshmen?

 We do not require you to bring a desktop computer or laptop.
 However, any type of mobile PC would be the best so you can take your device to class (or anywhere else you want to take it).
-A PC is suggested because most of the computers in the department are PCs, and CS&IS registered students can get most MS software systems for free through the CS&IS Microsoft Imagine initiative.
+A PC is suggested because most of the computers in the department are PCs, and CS and IS registered students can get most MS software systems for free through the CS and IS Microsoft Imagine initiative.

 - If you will carry the laptop around all the time, then we recommend something smaller and lighter.